-Although there is a wealth of information in government databases, a lack of standardization has made it very difficult to integrate various data sources.
+A lack of standardization has made it very difficult to integrate various data sources.
 Integration and reconciliation of data across non-homogeneous databases is an old but unsolved and ever-growing problem.
 Some mechanism is required to standardize data types, reconcile slightly different views, and enable sharing.

-For textual data, the information retrieval approach exemplified in web search engines such as Google and Yahoo! works reasonably well to find exact and close matches (around 40% recall and precision, over the past decade, determined at the annual TREC1 conferences).
+For textual data, the information retrieval approach exemplified in web search engines such as Google and Yahoo! works reasonably well to find exact and close matches (around 40% precision & recall over the past decade, determined at the annual TREC1 conferences).

-For numerical data, however, search engines are inappropriate.
+For conventional databases, however, search engines are inappropriate.
 Instead, two approaches are possible.
 Either one can build a central data model that integrates the specialized metadata for each database, or one can create direct mappings across the data (cells, columns, rows, etc.) of the databases themselves.
 Both approaches are difficult.
 With regard to the former, various methods have been developed.
-The "global-as" method [2][3] assumes the central model is complete, but that local databases may deviate from it; access is via the central model.
+The "global-as" view method [2][3] assumes that the central model is complete, but that local databases may deviate from it; access is via the central model.
 This model requires serious effort to extend.
-In contrast the "local-as" method [8] assumes that the central model is incomplete, simply narrowing the sources to be further searched, which may require tedious additional search effort.
+In contrast the "local-as" view method [8] assumes that the central model is incomplete, simply narrowing the sources to be further searched, which may require tedious additional search effort.
 In contrast, the "ontology method" uses a single overarching super-metadata model (the ontology) into which all databases' metadata descriptions are subordinated hierarchically [1][6].

-The second general approach, creating mappings across individual (subsets of) data, is impossible to bring about for real-sized data collections, unless automated methods are used to find the mappings.
-Machine learning methods are only now being applied to this problem.
-Schema-based matching algorithms [12] align databases by matching the meta-data available in the databases (e.g., two tables with column name zip_code are aligned; most approaches will also match columns labeled zip_code and zip).
-However, since there is often no standardized naming scheme for meta-data, schema-based sometimes fails.
+The second general approach, creating mappings across individual (subsets of) data, is impossible to bring about for real-sized data collections unless (semi-) automated methods are used to find the mappings.
+Schema-based matching algorithms [13] align databases by matching the meta-data available in the databases (e.g., two tables with column name zip_code are aligned; most approaches will also match columns labeled zip_code and zip).
+However, since there is often no standardized naming scheme for meta-data, schema-based methods often fail.
 Instance-based matching algorithms align databases using the actual data [5].
-These methods typically fail when different columns share a common domain (e.g., business vs. residence phone numbers) or when matching columns that exhibit different encodings (e.g., a phone number field stored as a text string in one database and stored as a numerical field in another).
-Kang and Naughton [7] propose an information-theoretic model to match unaligned columns after schema- and instance-based matching fails.
+Such data driven methods typically fail when different columns share a common domain (e.g., business vs. residence phone numbers) or when matching columns that exhibit different encodings (e.g., a phone number field stored as a text string in one database and stored as a numerical field in another).
+Kang and Naughton [7], whose work most resembles ours, propose an information-theoretic model to match unaligned columns after schema- and instance-based matching fails.
 Given two columns A.x and B.x that are aligned, the model computes the association strength between column A.x with each other column in A and column B.x and each other column in B. The assumption is that the highly associated columns from A and B are the best candidates for alignment.
-In this paper, we adopt a similar information-theoretic model for instance-based matching.
+In this paper, we adopt a similar information-theoretic model, but for instance-based matching.
+Instead of matching highly associated columns, which requires seed alignments, we find the data elements that are most highly associated to each column and then match columns that share these important data elements